The booking process:

 2. Contact me and set up a date.
 We both have to agree on a date and time that works for both of us.

 3. Price depends on exactly where you want me to go and what you want me to do.
 Please contact me so we can discuss the details.
-Normally I charge $200 a program with 40 cents a mile mileage, but exact charges can depend on the answers to number 1 above.
+For programs NOT through Humanities Iowa normally I charge $200 a program with 40 cents a mile mileage, but exact charges can depend on the answers to number 1 above.
 You can talk with me for suggestions for funding.

 Qualifying for a Humanities Iowa Grant